 Our commitment to client and employee safety.

 A safe work environment is paramount for the successful completion of every project.
-To secure the utmost safety for workers and the job site, Gaston Electrical adheres to our detailed set of safety policies and procedures while operating in accordance with all national and local codes.
+To ensure the utmost safety for workers and the job site, Gaston Electrical adheres to our detailed set of safety policies and procedures while operating in accordance with all national and local codes.
 We work tirelessly to maintain and continuously improve these practices at every step.

 Our Safety Director, Foremen, and Electricians work to ensure that our job sites are always free of potential electrical hazards for all tradesmen, project partners, and end-users.